cmdalbem/portfolio/src/pages/additional-cards/index.md

 ![](./concepttests.png)
 ```

-# Designing the physical credit card
+# Designing the physical card

 Since cardholders might already have another Nubank Credit Card with their name, we wanted to offer a better visual differentiation than just the card number on the back.
 Understanding these main design constraints since the beginning was crucial when exploring the solution space:
 * Design changes could impact the card manufacturing process ranging from weeks to several months.